0xPolygon/chain-indexer-framework/README.md

         }
     )

-    producer.produceEvent("<key: string>", "<message: object>");
+    // Send an event to the Kafka topic producer.produceEvent("<key: string>", "<message: object>");

     ```

-    On the other hand, the Asynchronous Producer class is designed for scenarios where maximizing throughput and minimizing latency are paramount.
+    On the other hand, the **Asynchronous Producer** class is designed for scenarios where maximizing throughput and minimizing latency are paramount.
 This class prioritizes speed and efficiency by allowing rapid publication of data.
 However, it should be noted that using the asynchronous approach carries a higher risk of data loss.
 If the service experiences an interruption, the previous batch will be considered published, even if it wasn't fully transmitted.

     ```typescript
+    // Import the required modules
     import { AsynchronousProducer } from "@maticnetwork/chainflow/kafka/producer/asynchronous_producer";
     import { Coder } from "@maticnetwork/chainflow/coder/protobuf_coder";

+    // Initialize the asynchronous Kafka producer
     const producer = new AsynchronousProducer(
         new Coder(
             "matic_transfer",       // fileName
             "matictransferpackage", // packageName
             "MaticTransferBlock",   // messageType
         ),
         {
             "topic": "<PRODUCER_TOPIC>",